brendawjy/Basics-module---Practice-problems/README.md

 # *Auto*
 The second exercise uses a dataset called Auto.
 The data (Auto.csv) is also readily available in the website for download

+# *Boston*
+The last exercise uses Boston dataset that is contained in the MASS library